dutangc/CASdatasets/man-md/pg16trainclaim.md

 # French Motor Third-Part Liability datasets used for 100 percent Data Science game

+## Description

 `pg15training`, `pg15pricing` are the two datasets used for the 2015 pricing game of the French institute of Actuaries organized on November 5, 2015. `pg15training` contains 100,000 TPL policies for private motor insurance used to fit the models, whereas `pg15pricing` contains 36,311 policies of the same guarantee for which the premium is computed.
 Each record has been observed at most one year and contains risk features of the policyholder and the insured vehicle.
 For confidentiality reasons, most categorical levels have unknown meaning.

-`pg16trainpol`, `pg16trainclaim`, `pg16test`

-are the three datasets used for the 2016 pricing game of the French institute of Actuaries organized on November 8, 2016. `pg16trainpol` contains 87,228 policies for private motor insurance and `pg16trainclaim` contains 4,568 claims of those 87,228 TPL policies.
+`pg16trainpol`, `pg16trainclaim`, `pg16test` are the three datasets used for the 2016 pricing game of the French institute of Actuaries organized on November 8, 2016. `pg16trainpol` contains 87,228 policies for private motor insurance and `pg16trainclaim` contains 4,568 claims of those 87,228 TPL policies.
 Policies are guaranteed for all kinds of material damages, but not bodily injuries.
 Both datasets are used to fit the models, whereas `pg16test` is used for training.
 For confidentiality reasons, most categorical levels have unknown meaning.

 `pg17trainpol`, `pg17trainclaim` are the two training datasets used for the 2017 pricing game of the French institute of Actuaries organized on November 16, 2017. `pg17trainpol` contains 100,000 policies for private motor insurance and `pg17trainclaim` contains 14,243 claims of those 100,00 TPL policies.
 These training sets correspond to year `t=0`. `pg17testyear1`, `pg17testyear2`, `pg17testyear3`, `pg17testyear4` are the four test datasets used for the pricing game: each has 100,000 rows of new policies (drivers willing to purchase insurance for Year `t` with `t=1,2,3,4`).